kawansoft/aceql-http-client-python/README.md

 (4, 'Sir ', 'William', 'Smith II', '1 Madison Ave', 'New York', 'NY 10010  ', None)
 ```

-In this version for string columns, there is no difference between a real NULL in the database and the ''NULL" string.
+In this AceQL module version: there is no difference for string columns between a real NULL in the database and the ''NULL" string.

 ### Transactions

 Transactions are supported by the module.
-Because the remote server executes JDBC code, client code must follow the requirement to set the auto commit mode to false prior executing a transaction.
+Because the remote server executes JDBC code, client code must follow the JDBC requirement to set the auto commit mode to false prior executing a transaction.

-This is done with `Cursor.set_auto_commit(True)`.
-It is good practice to always reset auto commit mode to false at end of your transactions.
-Not that auto commit mode state is undefined when a `Connection` is created with `aceql.connect()` call.
+This is done with `Cursor.set_auto_commit(False)`.
+It is good practice to always reset auto commit mode to true at end of your transactions.
+Not that it auto commit mode state is undefined when a `Connection` is created with `aceql.connect()` call.

 Transaction example: